Programs

 Ages: 4 – 7 years

 Every splatter tells a story, and every scribble sparks new ideas.
-Children work with natural and reclaimed materials, experiment at discovery tables, and follow their curiosity through collaborative and independent projects.
-Each activity grows confidence, problem-solving, and big-picture thinking.
+Following the Maker's Trail, children with natural and repurposed materials, experiment at discovery tables, and follow their curiosity through collaborative and independent projects.
+Each activity grows self-efficacy, problem-solving, and big-picture thinking.

 Join us in the garden!